 Some will think, incorrectly, that such materials would count against the candidate's election expenses, which were no doubt spent up anyway.
 Wrong!
 The party has been lazy in misunderstanding electoral law through a clumsy shorthand of national v local spending.
 The actual distinction under the PPERA 2000 is between party v candidate spending.
-The former is - outrageously - unlimited in a seat, whereas the latter is tightly capped at a parsimonious level.
-But there is no requirement for the party spending to be on national materials; it can be local and feature the local team and issues.
-So long as it doesn't explicitly solicit votes for the candidate, it can even mention the candidate (just not too prominently!)

-"This folly is

-tantamount to political

-and intellectual

-masturbation:

-addressing ourselves

-and people like

-us, rather than

-moving beyond our

-comfort zones"
+The former is - outrageously - unlimited

+"This folly is tantamount to political and intellectual masturbation: addressing ourselves and people like us, rather than moving beyond our comfort zones" sort of federal settlement.